 Ahmed Salah Moneka was born in Baghdad, Iraq, where grew up in a creative, loving, and supportive family.
 He studied Theatre at the Institute of Fine Arts in Baghdad, and earned his Bachelor’s Degree in Theoretical Acting from the University of Baghdad.
 After acting in live theatre for 9 years, Ahmed became the first black television presenter in Iraq for a popular television show, Mizan Ramadan in 2012.
 He then moved to film and acted in critically acclaimed and award winning short and feature-length films, many of which have been screened at leading international film festivals including Cannes Film Festival, Venice Film Festival, and Toronto International Film Festival.

-He remained in Toronto and is now working to become a Canadian citizen.
+He is now working to become a Canadian citizen.